aghae/sec-adminer/README.md

 ```

 It run on port 8443 by default .you can change port like this :
 ```
 $ port=8000 npm start
 ```

-by default it uses default certificate in ssl folder but
+by default it uses certificate in ssl folder but
 you can generate your certifficate :
 ```
  $ ./keygen.sh